William0n/artwork/README.md

   - All columns removed except for the `year`, `width`, and `height` column
   - Created a new column based on the `medium` column called `materials`.
 Each number (0-10) in the column represents the top 10 materials where the value 10 represents any material not in the top 10
     - Below is a table showing the materials and their respective numbers
+   - Data split into training and testing sets with a 75% and 25% split respectively

 | Number | Material |
 |-------|---------------|